I’m Janna G. Noelle, a writer of historical fiction set in the pre-modern (medieval and classical) era.

-New posts will be added every Monday, so please feel free to visit again, or subscribe.
+New posts are added the first Monday of each month, so please feel free to visit again, or subscribe.